-The SFPUC conducts watershed sanitary survey for Hetch Hetchy source annually and local water sources every five years.
-The latest 5-year local sanitary survey was done in 2010.
-In 2015, a special watershed sanitary survey for the upcountry water sources including Cherry Creek, Eleanor Creek, and Lower Cherry Aqueduct was completed as part of the SFPUC's drought response plan efforts.
-These surveys evaluate the sanitary condition, water quality, potential contamination sources, and the results of watershed management activities, and were completed with support from partner agencies including the National Park Service and US Forest Service.
+The SFPUC conducts watershed sanitary surveys for the Hetch Hetchy source annually and local water sources every five years.
+The last local sanitary survey was done in 2016.
+The SFPUC conducted a special watershed sanitary survey for UNHHS in 2015 as part of its drought response plan efforts.
+These surveys evaluate the sanitary condition, water quality, potential contamination sources and the results of watershed management activities, and were completed with support from partner agencies including National Park Service and US Forest Service.

-These surveys have identified wildlife, stock, and human activities as potential contamination sources.
-The reports are available for review at the San Francisco District office of SWRCB (contact phone number: 510-620-3474).
+These surveys identified wildlife, stock, and human activities as potential contamination sources.
+You may contact the San Francisco District office of SWRCB-DDW at 510-620-3474 for the review of these reports.